j-brooke/BattlePlanPath/README.md

 # BattlePlanPath
-An open-source C# implementation of the A* (A-Star) pathfinding algorithm.
+A simple but flexible implementation of the A* (A-Star) pathfinding algorithm for  .NET Standard.

 ## Requirements